-MARITIME BATTERY LIFE PROJECT
+BATTERY LIFE PROJECT

 Maritime Battery Life is about enhancing the operational life of batteries in electric ferries.
 This is achieved by advanced cycling and aging tests on battery packs coming from the prototype E-ferry Ellen.

 The EU funded Ellen has battery cells originating back from 2018.
 Ellen has held the world record for travelling distance of pure electric ferries for many years.
 Her batteries have seen heavy duty cycling from morning to evening.
+Degradation is not distributed evenly between battery modules.
+Thus, lifetime extension strategies are urgently needed, closing in on the first decade of operation.

 Phase One (feasibility study battery management)